The Complete Guide to Clean Beauty Manufacturing in 2026

 What is Clean Beauty?

 Clean beauty lacks a legal definition, but generally emphasizes avoiding ingredients linked to health concerns and prioritizing transparency.
 Common exclusions include parabens, sulfates, phthalates, formaldehyde, and synthetic fragrances.
+Understanding these standards is critical whether you're manufacturing skincare, hair care, or body care products.

 Clean Beauty Ingredient Standards